-Parents have the right to withdraw their child from R.E. lessons and from collective worship.
+Parents have the right to withdraw their child from R.E. lessons and from prayer and liturgy.
 Alternative provision will be made.
-However, parents and prospective parents need to be aware that Religious

-Education impacts on the rest of the curriculum and daily life within the school.
-Therefore, it can never be confined to 'timetabled slots' but may take place in a variety of contexts other that those which are specifically structured.
+However, parents and prospective parents need to be aware that Religious Education impacts on the rest of the curriculum and daily life within the school.
+Therefore, it can never be confined to 'timetabled slots' but may take place in a variety of contexts other than those which are specifically structured.

-The Role of the Co-ordinator for Collective Worship:
+The Role of the Co-ordinator for Prayer and Liturgy: